operator-framework/enhancements/enhancements/service-binding.md

 operator's OLM (Operator Lifecycle Manager) descriptor.
 The Service Binding Operator extracts to bind the application together with the backing service.
-The information may be specified in the "status" and/or "spec" section of the OLM in plaintext or as a reference to a secret.
+The information may be specified in the "status" and/or "spec" section of the OLM in plaintext or as a reference to a Secret or a ConfigMap.

 For example, this is a *bind-able* operator OLM Descriptor for a PostgreSQL database backing operator.